thiswillbeyourgithub/QuestEA/README.md

 ### Status?
 * As I'm currently an independant researcher, I don't have access to a lot of data so I reach out to an official lab and am waiting to be granted access to official data.
 In the meantime this is just an experimental repository.

+### Who's behind this project?
+* This is a solo project developed during medical school
+* It started as a way to explore novel approaches to analyzing patient data while learning about machine learning and natural language processing
+* The project benefits from feedback and discussions with other researchers, but all development is done independently

 ### How does it work?
 The process of turning patients into embeddings involves several technical steps: